Responsibility along the Value Chain

 Evaluation methods and processes of the Together for Sustainability (TfS) initiative

-Covestro is a member of AISBL, a joint initiative undertaken by the chemical industry that now numbers 22 companies.
+Covestro is a member of Together for Sustainability AISBL, a joint initiative undertaken by the chemical industry that now numbers 22 companies.
 The nonprofit organization was founded in 2011 and pursues the goal of establishing a program of global standards for responsibly sourcing goods and services and standardizing supplier assessment methods worldwide.
 Covestro supports all criteria by the TfS initiative concerning the areas of ethics, employee rights, human rights, health and safety, and the environment.

 As a member of TfS, Covestro is responsible for monitoring and auditing the sustainability performance of its suppliers.
 To support this, TfS offers the infrastructure for supplier assessments by third parties using online assessments and on-site audits.
 The results of these supplier assessments can be shared via an online platform.
-In the year under review, Covestro once again played an active role in all TfS work groups in designing and improving the program and the associated assessment process.
+In the year under review, Covestro once again played an active role in all TfS work groups in designing and improving the TfS program and the associated assessment process.

 A standardized TfS assessment process evaluates how well suppliers maintain the required sustainability standards.
 Covestro uses a structured prioritization process to select the suppliers to be evaluated and initiates either an online assessment or an on-site audit for these suppliers – provided that there are no current results.
 In prioritizing the suppliers for these assessments, Covestro considers a combination of country and material risks.
 The risk assessment for country and material groups that we use for our risk analysis is based on recognized external sources.